7cowries/7goldencowries-backend/README.md

 ## Disk

 Provision a 1GB disk mounted at `/var/data`.
+The SQLite database file lives at `/var/data/7gc.sqlite3`; Render services should mount the disk at that path so migrations can run in place on boot.

 ## Database roadmap